 Internet in town is good — fiber and broadband are available in Heber City and Midway.
 Cell service from major carriers (Verizon, AT&T, T-Mobile) works in populated areas.
 Rural properties outside of town may have spotty coverage.
 Always verify exact address for service availability before buying.
 If you need reliable internet for work, confirm specific service options before committing to a property.

 You've read the guide.
 You know what to expect.
 Now let's talk about your specific situation — your timeline, budget, lifestyle, and whether Heber actually fits.
-I'll give you honest answers and point you toward resources that help.

 Call or Text Ashley